Which place is cheaper, Ottawa or Moncton?

 Here are a few nightlife and alcohol tours and activities from local tour providers in Ottawa:

-When comparing the travel costs between Moncton and Ottawa, we can see that Ottawa is more expensive.
+When comparing the travel costs between Moncton and Ottawa, we can see that Moncton is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 If you're trying to decide if either of these two destinations are within your price range, also see Is Moncton Expensive? and Is Ottawa Expensive?.